 VirZOOM Arcade also offers surprisingly comfortable VR locomotion.
 Even without the bike, VirZOOM is a pretty special virtual reality experience.
 It’s no secret that moving around in virtual spaces is challenging for many, and downright nauseating for some.
 As our CTO Eric Malafeew explains in his article Pedaling With a Pegasus, however, our motion-tracking control solution dramatically cuts down on simulation sickness.
 We think a lot of players will be surprised how good it feels with a controller, and when we say that it feels even better when you pedal, we suspect many will want to give the bike a try too – especially considering our 30-day money-back guarantee and full fitness tracking features through My VirZOOM.

 What could go wrong?
 We know that suddenly introducing many new players on a new control scheme presents its own set of challenges, of course, so we’ll be closely monitoring how this affects the play experience for everyone.
 One of the most immediate results we expect to see is an even livelier multiplayer community, with more active games to drop into and out of whenever you’re able to play.
 More multiplayer competition, however, means strict attention to fairness: The last thing we want is for people sweating through a workout to feel frustrated by competing against players who don’t seem to be working hard.
 Moreover, our games weren’t designed to be played at a constant sprinting speed just by holding down a button anyway.
 The scheme for controllers, then, lets you hold down a trigger to move at walking speed, but requires you to tap quickly to accelerate.
+(EDIT: We’ve changed this!
+See comments below.)
 This is just one area that we’re looking at closely, and are eager to continue to refine the VirZOOM experience to feel excellent for everyone.

 We need your feedback!
 We tested and tuned to make the controller experience to be as comfortable and balanced with bike players as possible, but we still need you, the players, to tell us how it feels.
 Comment on this blog post, email us at email@example.com with any technical issues, and challenge us to your favorite games.
 We’ve kicked our servers on the hubcaps, polished our Code of Conduct, updated our customer support system, and told our forum moderator to put on a brave face.
 It’s time to welcome more players than ever to VirZOOM.